Speech-VINO/qsr-visualizer/README.md

 ## Datasets used

-From Speech project, [The RAVDESS dataset](https://www.kaggle.com/uwrfkaggler/ravdess-emotional-speech-audio) based on the paper [The Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0196391) has been analysed using [speech_sigproc.py](./speech/audio/speech_sigproc.py)
+From Speech project, [The RAVDESS dataset](https://www.kaggle.com/uwrfkaggler/ravdess-emotional-speech-audio) based on the paper [The Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0196391) has been analysed using [speech_sigproc.py](./speech/audio/speech_sigproc.py).

+From OCR project, [The FUNSD Dataset](https://guillaumejaume.github.io/FUNSD/) based on the paper [FUNSD Paper](https://arxiv.org/abs/1905.13538) has been preprocessed using [preprocess.py](./ocr-data/text/preprocess.py).

 ## State Space Model